kweav/prepwork_revamp/docs/07-fundamental-python-3.md

 </details>

-Like with conditional statement, the order of execution within the body of the loop (all lines that are indented) follows a downwards linear pattern.
+Like with conditional statements, the order of execution within the body of the loop (all lines that are indented) follows a downwards linear pattern.
 Lines listed earlier/first will be executed first and lines listed later will be executed later.
 Once every iteration of the `for` loop is complete, then lines outside of the `for` loop will be executed, like how the final print statement that asks what other dog innformation should be shared is only displayed after the `for` loop body is complete.

 ### initializing variables before the `for` loop